Frequently Asked Questions

 In this context, a "member of the individual’s household" is someone who shares the individual’s principal residence.

 The ability to receive a coronavirus-related loan distribution expired on 9/22/20.
-Prior to that time, for a participant to be eligible, their plan must have allowed loans, must have opted to make coronavirus-related loans available, and participants must meet a coronavirus-related eligibility requirement.
+Prior to that time, for a participant to be eligible, their plan must have allowed loans, must have opted to make coronavirus-related loans available, and participants must have met a coronavirus-related eligibility requirement.
 For these participants:

-- The eligible maximum loan limits have increased from $50,000 or 50% of vested account balances to $100,000 or all of the vested account balance.
-Collateralized loan limits will be lower because of the need to hold 110% collateral on those loans.
+- The eligible maximum loan limits were increased from $50,000 or 50% of vested account balances to $100,000 or all of the vested account balance.
+Collateralized loan limits were lower because of the need to hold 110% collateral on those loans.

-- Any coronavirus-related loans must be initiated between March 27 and September 14, 2020 in order for the distribution to be made by the September 22, 2020 expiration date.
+- Any coronavirus-related loans had to be initiated between March 27 and September 14, 2020 in order for the distribution to be made by the September 22, 2020 expiration date.

-- The number of loans allowed and the amount participants may borrow are not impacted by the CARES Act.
-They remain the same as what is already stated in the plan document.
+- The number of loans allowed and the amount participants may borrow were not impacted by the CARES Act.
+They remained the same as what was already stated in the plan document.